MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-handling-payment-disputes.md

 ## Block vendors

-Related to marking vendor ledger entres On hold, you can also block a vendor, for example because of insolvency, so that the vendor can't be added to purchase documents or so that no payments can be posted for the vendor.
+You can also block a vendor, for example because of insolvency, so that people can't select the vendor for purchase documents, or so that they can't post payments to the vendor.

 To learn more, go to [Block vendors](payables-how-block-vendors.md).

-## Learn more
+## Related information

 [Using data analysis to show vendor ledger entries on hold](ad-hoc-analysis-purchasing.md#example-finance-accounts-payable---vendor-ledger-entries-on-hold)
 [Payments on Hold (report)](reports/report-319.md)
 [Suggest vendor payments](payables-how-suggest-vendor-payments.md)
 [Block vendors](payables-how-block-vendors.md)
 [Managing Payables](payables-manage-payables.md)

 [!INCLUDE[footer-include](includes/footer-banner.md)]